hanswieheiri/docker-elk/README.md

 It is also possible to map the entire `config` directory instead of a single file, however you must be aware that Logstash will be expecting a [`log4j2.properties`][log4j-props] file for its own logging.

+Configuration is loaded automatically every 10 seconds.
+To disable it set `config.reload.automatic` to `false`.

 ### How to disable paid features

 Switch the value of Elasticsearch's `xpack.license.self_generated.type` option from `trial` to `basic` (see [License